Msksgm/textlint-rule-preset-unofficial-otel-localization-ja/README.md

 ## About

-It is **unofficial** otel localization ja textlint rule preset directory.
+This is an **unofficial** textlint rule preset for OpenTelemetry Japanese localization.
-It is created to make my personal Japanese translation activity more efficient.
+It was created to improve the efficiency of my Japanese translation activity.
-I hope that a similar setting will be included in [open-telemetry/opentelemetry.io](https://github.com/open-telemetry/opentelemetry.io) in the future.
+I hope that similar settings will be included in [open-telemetry/opentelemetry.io](https://github.com/open-telemetry/opentelemetry.io) in the future.

 ## How to Use